dotnet/winforms/Documentation/contributing.md

 # Contributing Guide

 The primary focus of .NET Core 3.0 release for Windows Forms is to achieve parity with .NET Framework.
 Priority will be given to changes that align with that goal.
-See the [roadmap][roadmap] to understand project goals.
+See the [roadmap](roadmap.md) to understand project goals.

 We need the most help with the following types of changes: